djsuperchief/windows_to_linux/README.md

 ### Deep Rock Galactic
 Not a single issue and I experienced a much higher framerate that on Windows.
 No drops in frames and no issues with gameplay.
 Controls all moved over with the game when I downloaded it.
 Thoroughly enjoyed playing with friends, i'll take this as a big win.

+## Game Test 31 July 2025
+### Deadzone Rogue
+1 hour play on this with no crashes.
+There was a reasonable FPS drop when the game became particulalry hectic on a endless run but I suspect I would have had the same problems on Windows as this was probably more of a limitation on my system than anything else.

+Happy that this is working.

+## Dune Awakening
+The Vulkan shaders were taking an age to compile and I never managed to let them finish.
+I do intend to try this at some point but i'll need to let the shaders compile.

+---

 ## Lessons Learned